carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 In [Episode 03 Build a Convolutional Neural Network](episodes/03-build-cnn.md) we talked briefly about the `relu` activation function passed as an argument to our `Conv2D` hidden layers.

-An activation function is like a switch or a filter that we use in artificial neural networks, inspired by how our brains work.
+An activation function is like a switch, or a filter, that we use in artificial neural networks, inspired by how our brains work.
 These functions play a crucial role in determining whether a neuron (a small unit in the neural network) should "fire" or become active.

 Think of an activation function as a tiny decision-maker for each neuron in a neural network.
-It helps determine whether the neuron should 'fire', or pass on information, or stay 'off' and remain silent, much like a light switch that decides whether the light should be ON or OFF.
+It helps determine whether the neuron should 'fire', or pass on information, or stay 'off' and remain silent, much like a light switch controls whether the light should be ON or OFF.
 Activation functions are crucial because they add non-linearity to the neural network.
 Without them, the network would be like a simple linear model, unable to learn complex patterns in data.

 #### How do you know what activation function to choose?